Life As a Plasterer or Stucco Mason

 - Cure freshly plastered surfaces.

-Plasterers and Stucco Masons state the following job skills are important in their day-to-day work.
+When polled, Plasterers and Stucco Masons say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.